aws-samples/serverless-ai-workshop/Lab 1 - Lambda and SciKit Learn Inference/README.md

 	- Download the code and necessary files from the workshop GitHub repo.
 	- Organize the folder structure and place files in session folders.
 	- Set write permission to the folders
-	- Install 7 zip which is required to compress frameworks to their smallest size
+	- Install 7-Zip which is required to compress lambda packages to their smallest size

-1. Click on *Notebook instances*.
-Create a notebook instance from SageMaker console, using the lifecycle configuration created in the previous step
+1. Click on "Notebook instances".
+Click on "Create notebook instance" to create a Jupyter notebook using the lifecycle configuration created in the previous step.

 	![Notebook Instance](images/notebook-instance.jpg)